 The Major Events Fund will give priority to events in New Zealand that are, or have the potential to be, internationally significant and which create social connection, reflect and celebrate New Zealand culture and build national pride.

-In order to meet the SIP, sports events must pursue high performance outcomes and engage with youth and targeted populations, particularly low participating communities. (“Targeted populations” are defined on definition of terms.)
+In order to meet the SIP, sports events must pursue high performance outcomes, engage with targeted populations and have a commitment to wellbeing outcomes through sport and increasing physical activity levels ("targeted populations" are defined on definition of terms.)

 To be considered under the SIP, events must meet the criteria outlined in the SIP statement and in the specific focus area relevant to the event.